-Finally, I want to thank our employees, stockholders, and Board of Directors.
-Your continued work and support of Aveanna helped us deliver over 30 million hours of care in 2022.
-To our patients and families, we are grateful for your trust in us to provide you with the critical care you need.
-We are optimistic about 2023 and strongly believe homecare remains the answer for the populations we serve and for healthcare as a whole.
-It is still the most cost-effective and patient-preferred setting, and we are proud to be leaders in delivering this care in an innovative way.
+Lastly, I want to thank our caregivers, employees, stockholders, and Board of Directors.
+Your hard work, care, compassion, and support makes us who we are.
+To our patients and families, we remain grateful for your trust in us to provide you with the critical care you need.
+We are optimistic about 2024, and we look forward to updating you on our results and progress throughout the year.

-Jeff Shaner

-Chief Executive Officer and Director
+Jeff Shaner Chief Executive Officer and Director

-1 Please see the accompanying Annual Report for a reconciliation of Adjusted EBITDA to net income.
+1Please see the accompanying Annual Report for a reconciliation of Adjusted EBITDA to net income.